-- Take the motorcycle off the centerstand, and then put the sidestand down. - 2.
-Loosen the locknut at each end of the swingarm, and then loosen the axle nut. - Place the motorcycle on the centerstand. - 4.
+- 1. Take the motorcycle off the centerstand, and then put the sidestand down - 2.
+Loosen the locknut at each end of the swingarm, and then loosen the axle nut. - 3.
+Place the motorcycle on the centerstand. - 4.
 To tighten the drive chain, turn the drive chain slack adjusting nut at each end of the swingarm in direction (a).
 To loosen the drive chain, turn the adjusting nut at each end of the swingarm in direction (b), and then push the rear wheel forward.
 NOTICE: Improper drive chain slack will overload the engine as well as other vital parts of the motorcycle and can lead to chain slippage or breakage.
 To prevent this from occurring, keep the drive chain slack within the specified limits.
 [ECA10571]

-Using the alignment marks on each side of the swingarm, make sure that the notch on the alignment plates is in the same position on both sides for proper wheel alignment.
+Using the alignment marks on each drive chain puller, make sure that both chain pullers are in the same position for proper wheel alignment.

-- 1. Axle nut
+1. Axle nut

-- 2. Alignment marks

-- 3. Drive chain slack adjusting nut
+- 2. Drive chain slack adjusting nut - 3.
+Locknut

-- 4. Locknut

-- 1. Alignment plate - 2.
-Notch - Take the motorcycle off the centerstand, and then put the sidestand down. - 6.
+- 1. Drive chain puller - 2.
+Alignment marks - 5.
+Take the motorcycle off the centerstand, and then put the sidestand down. - 6.
 Tighten the axle nut, and then tighten the locknuts to the specified torques.